rifah07/My-Portfolio/instructions.md

 7. Install new package using point 3 above
 8. Go to 'cd ./public/models' and install a package using point 4 above.
 If it says error, try again just.
 9. Install new package usinh point 5 above.
+10. Install package and generate jsx from glb file using 6,7 commands above.